Build your IT expertise and get set for a high-demand industry by studying the Graduate Certificate in Cyber Security at Victoria University.

-Build on your prior grounding in information technology with skills and knowledge in the practice of cyber security.
-The course content covers the essential areas of cyber security, from proactive cyber threat detection, risk management to cyber law and regulations.
+This postgraduate information technology course covers the essential areas of cyber security, from proactive cyber threat detection and risk management to cyber law and regulations.

 You'll learn from academic staff with a strong research record in cyber security, and industry experts with significant cyber security experience.